Variational Bayesian Inference for Tensor Robust Principal Component Analysis: Variational Bayesian inference

+The second term is independent of latent variables and hyperparameters; therefore, it’s just a constant in the minimization problem, and we can ignore this term.
 To circumvent the intractability, we optimize an alternative objective that is equivalent to the KL divergence up to an additive constant.
 Specifically, we minimize the first term on the right-hand side of the equation, which constitutes the evidence lower bound (ELBO), denoted $\mathcal{J}(q(\mathcal{S}, \mathcal{L}, \btheta))$

 This is